stockc/mnug/public/speakers.md

     Wishing for fast server-side JS since 1998, he's really happy it has finally arrived with Node.js.
     He's using Node.js ubiquitously, even on his RaspberryPi. [@0xPIT](http://www.twitter.com/0xPIT)

+*   <a name="mathiasb"></a>
+    **Mathias Buus Madsen**
+    Mathias is a Node.js hacker based in Copenhagen who enjoys tinkering with p2p systems.
+    He is currently working on the [Dat project](http://dat-data.com) where we are trying to change the way people share and contribute to large datasets.

 *   <a name="mathiasp"></a>
     **Mathias Peter**
     8+ years experience with software development.
 JS, Node, and AWS as focus.
 Experience with enterprise customers.